finkbeca/Notes/content/docs/Math/set_theory.md

 - Cartesian product of A and B; it is characterized by the fact that {{<katex>}} A \times B = \{ x : x = (a.b) \}  {{</katex>}} for some a in A and some b in B
 - A set is an equivalence relation if it is reflexive, symmetric, and transitive.
 - If X and Y are sets, a function from (or on) X to (or into) Y is a relation f such that dom f = X and such that for each x in X there is a unique element y in Y with (x,y) in f.
-- For relations in general and functions in particular  there are concpets of domain and range.
+- For relations in general and functions in particular  there are concepts of domain and range.
 The domain of a function f from X into Y is definition equal to X, but its range need not be equal to Y, the range consists of those elements y of Y for which there exists an x in X such that f(x) = y
 - A function that always maps distinct elements onto distinct elements is called one-to-one.
 ## Composites
 - Functional composition may not be commutative, but it is always associative
 ## Numbers
 - {{<katex>}} 0 = \emptyset {{</katex>}}, {{<katex>}} 1 = \{ \emptyset \} {{</katex>}}, {{<katex>}}2 = \{0, 1\}  {{</katex>}} or {{<katex>}} 2 = \{ \emptyset, \{ \emptyset \} \} {{</katex>}}...
-- **Axiom of Infinity** There exists a set containing 0 and containing the sucessor of each of its elements
+- **Axiom of Infinity** There exists a set containing 0 and containing the successor of each of its elements
-- A natural number by definition is the element of the minimal sucessor set {{<katex>}} \omega {{</katex>}}
+- A natural number by definition is the element of the minimal successor set {{<katex>}} \omega {{</katex>}}
 - A family {{<katex>}}\{ x_i \} {{</katex>}} whose index set is either a natural number or else the set of all natural numbers is called a sequence.
 - Two natural numbers are ALWAYS comparable.
 - If m includes n or m is a proper subset of n we can write this as m < n and say that m is less than n.